mapike907/Data-Requests/22.02_VBB_VB Checkbox CEDRS/README.md

-# Statewide VB Demographics
+# VBB VB Checkbox in CEDRS

-Requested by LPHA, El Paso County, October 2021
+A VBB checkbox was installed into CEDRS.
+Alicia Cronquist asked if this box was being checked appropriately by CEDRS.

-SAS Code provides VB case numbers for El Paso County, Colorado.
+SAS Code provides a list of boxes checked for both VB and VBB to analyze how the system is flagging VB cases.